LTS5/cmp/doc/source/mappingsteps.rst

 The averaged time-courses are saved as Numpy matrices of dimensions number_of_ROIs X number_of_timepoints.
 Check the 'Save .mat format?' case if you wish to save the average time-courses in mat format too.

-The output average time-series matrix can be suitably analysed through the `Connectivity Decoding Toolkit <http://miplab.epfl.ch/richiardi/software.php>`_ (Richiardi J, Eryilmaz H, Schwartz S, Vuilleumier P, Van De Ville D. 2010.
+The output average time-series matrix can be suitably analysed through the `Connectivity Decoding Toolkit <http://miplab.epfl.ch/richiardi/software.php>`_ (Richiardi J, Eryilmaz H, Schwartz S, Vuilleumier P, Van De Ville D. 2011.
 Decoding brain states from fMRI connectivity graphs.
 Neuroimage 56: 616-626).
-In this case, check the 'Save .mat format?' option, then import the matrices directly into Matlab and use them to feed the Brain Decoding Toolkit' function 'connectivityDecoding_filtering'.
+In this case, check the 'Save .mat format?' option, then import the matrices directly into Matlab
+Fand use them to feed the Brain Decoding Toolkit' function 'connectivityDecoding_filtering'.

 Connectome File Format Converter
 --------------------------------